Joomla 3.x to 4.x Step by Step Migration

 Once you have either updated or uninstalled your third-party extensions so that only those compatible with Joomla!
 4 remain in your installation, continue with the following steps:

 - Go to System → Global Configuration → Server tab and turn Error Reporting from System Default to Maximum.
 Make sure to Save & Close.

 - Take another backup.

 - Go to Components → Joomla Update.
 (It should say no updates found.
 If it doesn’t, update Joomla to the latest version and test.
 Then do another backup.)
 Click on the Options button at the top right corner.

 - Select Joomla Next from the drop-down for Update Channel.

 - Click Save & Close.

 - You will then see your Installed Joomla Version, the Latest Joomla! version and the URL for the update package.
 Joomla will show you the requirements again for Joomla 4.
 If it flags that you have either an incompatible system or extensions it will tell you here.
 Take a moment to review this page.

-- If the update is not showing up, go to Extension manager → Update and press Purge Cache from the toolbar.
+- If the update is not showing up, go to Extensions → Update and select Clear Cache from the toolbar.
 Now the update to Joomla!
 4 should show up.

 - Cross your fingers, and make sure you have that backup available in case.

 - Click the Install the Update button.

 - Make tea whilst the status bar loads to fully green.
-The amount of time this takes is dependent on your site, Internet connection and server speed.
-The process takes about two minutes.
-When the update is finished, you will probably be logged out of the Administrator.
-Sign in again.
-Twice.
+The amount of time this takes is dependent on your site, internet connection and server speed.
+The process can take several minutes.
+There are over 12,000 files comprising 75 megabytes to be extracted.
+When the update is finished, you might be logged out of the Administrator.
+Sign in again, if necessary

 - If all goes well, you will get to a totally new look to the Backend panel.

 - Go to System → Maintenance → Database and click Fix if any errors show.